 Separating the two beach zones is the 16th-century wall of the pretty “old town”, where you can stroll around picturesque piazzas and ancient churches, and a 450+ berth modern marina where you can enjoy stylish bars, restaurants and shops.

 It’s this choice of distinct “zones” that gives Lagos such widespread appeal.
-You could eat dinner on a cobbled street outside a rustic restaurant one evening, then find yourself in a glitzy steakhouse the next.
+You could eat dinner on a cobbled street outside a rustic steakhouse one evening, then find yourself in a glitzy, Michelin-starred restaurant the next.
 It all provides a unique opportunity to mix with locals, travellers and the boating set all in one place.

 If you’re ready to buy in Portugal, you’ll have a few financial matters to sort out.
 For the most personal service with your currency, contact Smart Currency Exchange.

-As a place to live, Lagos offers well-established resort there’s plenty of choice when it comes to housing – both in the town and on the outskirts.
-There are quirky rustic houses on the cobbled streets of the centre, sleek apartments right on the marina, and modern complexes lining the streets behind Meia Praia.
+As a place to live, Lagos offers a well-established resort.
+There’s plenty of choice when it comes to housing – both in the town and on the outskirts.
+There are quirky houses on the cobbled streets of the centre, sleek apartments right on the marina, and modern complexes lining the streets behind Meia Praia.
 There are also villas with plenty of privacy in the surrounding area.